Accommodation at Gondwana

 There is a copy of Gondwana Sanctuary's Neighbourhood Management Statement available in the Community House, which all residents on Gondwana Sanctuary are legally bound by.
 There is also a copy of the Gondwana Sanctuary Understandings, which contains a more informal discussion of Gondwana's vision and understandings as a community.

 The shareholders of Gondwana are the fourteen residents who individually or jointly own houses and blocks on Gondwana Sanctuary (Lots 2 to 9 and 11 and 12), and who collectively own the community facilities and the common property on which Gondwana is located (Lots 1 and 10).

-It is now about thirty years since Gondwana Sanctuary was founded, and the average age of Gondwana shareholders is now over sixty-five.
+It is now over thirty years since Gondwana Sanctuary was founded, and the average age of Gondwana shareholders is now almost seventy.

 In addition to the Gondwana shareholders, there are approximately fifteen guests and long-term residents who tend to be considerably younger, and either live in the Community House or in rental accommodation associated with one of the private houses.